United States regulation of point source water pollution: NPDES Permit Program

 Individual states are authorized by the EPA to issue permits when they have demonstrated that their program is at least as stringent as the EPA's program.
 States perform the day-to-day issuance of permits and oversight of the program while the EPA provides review and guidance to the states.
-All NPDES permits must contain a "specific, numeric, measurable set of limits on the amount of various pollutants that can appear in the wastewater discharged by the facility into the nation's waters" as well as guidelines on how often monitoring should be performed and what "sampling and analytic techniques should be used."
+All NPDES permits must contain effluent limitations.
+The permits (excluding most stormwater management permits) also specify procedures for collection of wastewater samples and the test methods that will be used to analyze the samples.